MojoliciousDotIO/mojolicious.io/blog/2017/12/12/day-12-more-than-a-base-class/index.markdown

 Now for the functionality that the name implies, setting up a class.
 The Mojo stack modules make LOTS of objects in the course of performing their tasks, from making or handling HTTP requests to processing HTML documents, object creation time is key.
-Therefore the primary feature of `Mojo::Base` classes is speed!
+Therefore the primary feature of Mojo::Base classes is speed!

-The object system is spartan even when compared to `Moo`.
+The object system is spartan even when compared to Moo.
 You get a hash-based object with declarative read/write lazy accessors and a constructor.
-When considering `Moose` vs `Moo`, you trade lesser-used features for a noticable performance gain.
+When considering Moose vs Moo, you trade lesser-used features for a noticable performance gain.
-Likewise when you consider `Mojo::Base` vs `Moo`, you strip down to the bare essentials, and again get a performance gain.
+Likewise when you consider Mojo::Base vs Moo, you strip down futher, this time to the bare essentials, but again get a performance gain.

-Now if you need more functionality, you are more than welcome to use `Moo` or other object systems in your applications (though the Mojo internals will of course continue to use `Mojo::Base`).
+Now if you need more functionality, you are more than welcome to use Moo or other object systems in your applications (though the Mojo internals will of course continue to use Mojo::Base).
+That said, much of the real world usage of Moo is very similar to Mojo::Base: lazy accessor generation; this might be all you need.

-To declare a new class with `Mojo::Base`, one with no other parent classes, you use the `-base` flag.
+To declare a new class with Mojo::Base, one with no other parent classes, you use the `-base` flag.

     package My::Class;
     use Mojo::Base -base;

+This adds the `has` keyword to your package which, as we will see soon, declares the class's attributes.
-This will cause your new `My::Class` class to inherit from `Mojo::Base` and adds the `has` keyword, which you will see in a minute.
-This means you get the methods from `Mojo::Base` as well, which you will also see.
+This will cause your new class to inherit from Mojo::Base, meaning it will get the methods from Mojo::Base as well, which you will also see.
 Of course, the module also acquires the pragmas and functionality listed above and may add `-signatures` if desired.

 If you want your class to derive from some other parent class, you can pass that name rather than `-base`.